AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 ## VFX
 - [x] main menu still uses corner button
-- [ ] Fix the mouse focus problem ⏫
+- [ ] Fix the mouse focus problem, ask on the discord ⏫
 - [ ] Review generale estetica alla fine 🔽
-	- [ ] toggle button stays big and changes color while notes are open
+- [ ] toggle button stays big and changes color while notes are open?
+	- [ ] Make the toggle button behave decently somehow
-- [ ] Decide on page transitions
+- [x] Decide on page transitions
 	- Maybe blinds for page turn and pixellate for topic change and entering specific page
 - [x] Make the toggle button also close it.